kohkimakimoto/essh/README.md

 Therefore you can connect with a ssh server using Lua config.

 Essh also automatically removes the temporary file when the process finishes.
-So you should not be conscious of the real ssh configuration in the normal operations.
+So you don't have to be conscious of the real ssh configuration in the normal operations.

 ### Zsh Completion